The CYCLE Kids 20 is fun lightweight bike with a wide range of gears and highly responsive Tektro hand brakes! Read our review!

 The highly-responsive Tektro brakes on the Cycle Kids were also a standout feature.
 Being more timid by nature, knowing he could stop quickly and confidently gave our tester that extra boost to ride faster and farther.
 With more stopping power than the brakes found on other higher-end bikes, Cycle Kids Tektro brakes stopped on a dime and left skid marks behind to prove it.

-While the overall design and components of the Cycle Kids bikes aren’t as fine-tuned as most boutique kids’ bike brands, we found their bikes to be similar in quality and value to most major bike shop brands.
+While the overall design and components of the Cycle Kids bikes aren’t as fine-tuned as most 20 inch bikes from boutique kids’ bike brands, we found their bikes to be similar in quality and value to most major bike shop brands.

 Our 8-year-old tester with a 23″ inseam also fit great on the bike.
 Having a longer torso than our younger tester, the bike did offer a more aggressive positioning for him, but being a more aggressive rider, he was still comfortable and confident on the bike.